-You can also click on Go to remote patient dashboard to see the second operator dashboard used for Burkville Hospital.
+You can also select Go to remote patient dashboard to see the Burkville Hospital operator dashboard.
 This dashboard contains a similar set of actions, telemetry, and information.
-In addition, you can see multiple devices being used and have the ability to update the firmware on each.
+You can also see multiple devices in use and choose to update the firmware on each.

-Smart Vitals Patch: This device represents a patch that measures different types of vitals signs.
-It can be used for monitoring patients in and outside of the hospital.
-If you click on the template, you'll see that in addition to sending device data such as battery level and device temperature, the patch is also sending patient health data such as respiratory rate and blood pressure.
+Smart Vitals Patch: This device represents a patch that measures various vital signs.
+It's used for monitoring patients in and outside the hospital.
+If you select the template, you see that the patch sends both device data such as battery level and device temperature, and patient health data such as respiratory rate and blood pressure.

-Smart Knee Brace: This device represents a knee brace that patients might use when recovering from a knee replacement surgery.
-If you click on this template, you'll see capabilities such as range of motion and acceleration, in addition to device data.
+Smart Knee Brace: This device represents a knee brace that patients use when recovering from a knee replacement surgery.
+If you select this template, you see capabilities such as device data, range of motion, and acceleration.

-Brace temperature high: This rule is triggered when the device temperature of the Smart Knee Brace is greater than 95°F over a 5-minute window.
-You could use this rule to alert the patient and care team, and cool the device down remotely.
+Brace temperature high: This rule triggers when the device temperature of the smart knee brace is greater than 95°F over a 5-minute window.
+Use this rule to alert the patient and care team, and cool the device down remotely.

-Fall detected: This rule is triggered if a patient fall is detected.
-You could use this rule to configure an action to deploy an operational team to assist the patient who has fallen.
+Fall detected: This rule is triggers if a patient fall is detected.
+Use this rule to configure an action to deploy an operational team to assist the patient who has fallen.

-Patch battery low: This rule is triggered when the battery level on the device goes below 10%.
-You could use this rule to trigger a notification to the patient to charge their device.
+Patch battery low: This rule is triggers when the battery level on the device goes below 10%.
+Use this rule to trigger a notification to the patient to charge their device.

-Click on the Devices tab and then select an instance of the Smart Knee Brace.
-You will see that there are three views to explore information about the particular device that you've selected.
-These views are created and published when building the device template for your device, which means they'll be consistent across all devices that you connect or simulate.
+Select the Devices tab and then select an instance of the Smart Knee Brace.
+There are three views to explore information about the particular device that you've selected.
+These views are created and published when you build the device template for your device. therefore, these views are consistent across all the devices that you connect or simulate.

-The Dashboard view gives an overview of telemetry and properties that are coming from the device that are operator-oriented.
+The Dashboard view gives an overview of operator-oriented telemetry and properties from the device.

-The Properties tab will allow you to edit cloud properties and read/write device properties.
+The Properties tab lets you edit cloud properties and read/write device properties.

 Clean up resources